 I go into every project with the assumption that simplicity and readability are among the most important design factors.
 Many websites – especially among nonprofits – are too cluttered, making it difficult to read and navigate.
 Whatever decisions we make together about the look and feel of the new site, it will be clean and easy to read for visitors.

 By the end of the first meeting, we’ve usually settled on a service plan and made arrangements to sign a contract.
 The contract isn’t full of unreadable legalese.
 It’s a joint commitment for how we will work together to complete this exciting new project.
 It also includes a payment plan.
-I typically request that clients make half of the payment up front before work begins and the other half within thirty days of when I deliver a final working version of the site.
+I typically request that clients make half of the payment up front before work begins and the other half when I deliver a final working version of the site.

 First Draft and Revisions